 - Skip the gas-inducing foods.
 Foods like beans, fried foods, and carbonated drinks produce gas and bloating and may make breathing harder for someone with COPD.
 Stay away from these types of foods to prevent flare-ups.

 - Minimize sodium intake.
 Sodium can cause water retention, which makes it more difficult to breathe; so avoid foods that contain more than 300 milligrams of sodium per serving.
 Sodium-free seasonings like parsley, oregano, garlic, basil, curry, onion, rosemary and lemon juice are all flavorful alternatives.

-CareFor, providers of the best home care San Marcos and the surrounding area has to offer, is experienced in working with COPD patients and their families, and can help manage COPD symptoms, as well as ensure the home is safe and free from irritants.
-Contact us today online or at (512) 338-4533 to discover more ways we can help.
+CareFor, offering the preferred home care in San Antonio, TX and the surrounding areas, is experienced in working with COPD patients and their families and can help manage COPD symptoms, as well as ensure the home is safe and free from irritants.
+Contact us today online or at (512) 338-4533 to discover more ways we can help with COPD management.